Move to: Previous Day | Next Day

 An immediate transformation was wrought in the soul of St. Paul.
 He was suddenly converted to the Christian Faith.
 He was baptized, changed his name from Saul to Paul, and began travelling and preaching the Faith.
 He was martyred as an Apostle in Rome around 65 AD.

-— Excerpted from Lives of the Saints
+—Excerpted from Lives of the Saints

-Symbols: Book and sword; three fountains; two swords; scourge; serpent and a fire; armour of God; twelve scrolls with names of his Epistles; phoenix; palm tree; shield of faith; sword; book.
+Symbols and Representation: Book and sword; three fountains; two swords; scourge; serpent and a fire; armour of God; twelve scrolls with names of his Epistles; phoenix; palm tree; shield of faith; sword; book.

 Often portrayed as: Thin-faced elderly man with a high forehead, receding hairline and long pointed beard; man holding a sword and a book; man with 3 springs of water nearby.